datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

    :notes: More on how git-annex whereis behaves
    :cast: 04_collaboration

-   # navigate back into the cloned copy of DataLad-101
+   # navigate back into the clone of DataLad-101
    $ cd ../mock_user/DataLad-101
    # navigate into the subdirectory
    $ cd recordings/longnow